DHTMLX/gantt-docs/data/api/gantt_isunscheduledtask.md

 @params:

-- task			object			the task's object
+- task			Task			the task's object

 @returns:
 - value	boolean	'true' if the specified task is unscheduled, 'false' otherwise